 Stephen’s Bronx classroom featured the first indoor edible classroom in NYC Department Of Education, which routinely generated enough produce to provide healthy meals to 450 students while training the youngest nationally certified workforce in America.
 His programming is approved for School Garden to School Cafe; growing the food served in school in classrooms all year long.
 His students have embarked on growing projects from Boston to Rockefeller Center to the Hamptons and beyond — all while earning living wages en route to graduation.
 They have gone on to install over 100 gardens in NYC and countless across America and around the globe.
 Recently, Stephen and his students were featured by NPR – Fifty Great Teachers and PBS in the American Graduate Series.

-Affectionately known as “America’s Favorite Teacher,” Stephen has moved attendance from 40% to 93% daily, helped provide 2,200 youth jobs in the Bronx and captured the United States EPA Award for transforming mindsets and landscapes in NYC.
-Stephen has worked with and conducted professional development for the AFT, UFT as well as charter, independent, public and private schools.
-American Teacher: Heroes in the Classroom identified and featured Stephen as one of the top fifty teachers in America.
+Affectionately known as “America’s Favorite Teacher,” Stephen has moved attendance from 40% to 93% daily, helped partner towards 2,200 youth jobs in the Bronx and captured the United States EPA Award for transforming mindsets and landscapes in NYC.
+A strong advocate for Project Based Learning, Stephen is an annual presenter for the Buck Institute and works with school districts and universities across the country.
+Stephen has worked with and conducted professional development for the AFT, UFT as well as charter, independent, public and private schools around the world.